 |Some supermarkets are open 24 hours a day||7 days a week|

 Australia has a modern telephone system.
 Many private households now also have internet access.
 Public telephones are available at all Post Offices, shopping entrees.
 Public pay phones accept a variety of coins and Phone cards.
 Phone cards are pre-paid for use in public pay phones and can be bought at a large number of retail outlets in denominations of $A5, $A10, $A20 and $A50.
 Credit phones take most major credit cards such as American Express, Visa, Master card and Diners International and can be found at international and domestic airports, central city locations and hotels.

 Australia is diverse in its geography and climate.
 Being in the southern hemisphere Australia’s seasons are reversed.
 Summer starts in December and winter in June.
 Nearly a third of Australia is in the tropics where the average temperatures are in the mid 20 degrees Celsius.
 The southern areas are in a temperate zone.

 One of the oldest continents, Australia is as wide as the distance from Kuala Lumpur to Taipei and as long as the distance from Singapore to Manila.
 It is the only country to occupy an entire continent.

 The Australian Government has an extensive network of Education and Training Counsellors, Australian Education Centers (AEC’s) and education advisers globally providing reliable and impartial advice on study opportunities in Australia.
 The latest information on the Australian education and training system costs of study and living, application and enrolment procedures and the Australian way of life is also available from Geebee and reference sites set up in local institutions and libraries around the world.

 Australian institutions are sensitive to religious and cultural needs and provide a range of support and monitoring services to help deal with adjusting to a new environment, the practicalities of living in Australia and completing studies.
 Among the excellent range of services supporting the personal and academic achievements of international students in Australia are:

 The Australian Government has an extensive network of Education and Training Counsellors, Australian Education Centres (AEC’s) and education advisers around the world providing reliable and impartial advice on study opportunities in Australia.

-Australian Embassies, High Commissions and ConsulatesAustralian Government representation in other countries can take a variety of forms.
+Australian Government representation in other countries can take a variety of forms.
 Our main diplomatic offices are embassies and high commissions.
 In many countries you will also find Australian consulates and trade offices.
 You can find the contact details of your nearest Australian Government office on the website of Geebee Education.

-Australian University ScholarshipsAustralian universities offer a range of postgraduate scholarships to international students predominantly targeting Ph.D. and Masters Degrees by research.
+Australian universities offer a range of postgraduate scholarships to international students predominantly targeting Ph.D. and Masters Degrees by research.
 The course of study and financial support is determined by the university.
 The Australian Government Education Department website and GeeBee can link you to the relevant university to find out more about scholarships available.

 International and charitable organisations offer scholarships for international study.
 Applications for these scholarships must be made to the representatives of these agencies in the student’s home country, not Australia.
 The Association of Commonwealth Universities website provides a scholarships guide for Commonwealth postgraduate students offered by Governments, Rotary International, World Bank, World Health Organisation, Asian Development Bank, United Nations, Rockefeller Foundation and other organisations.